NHSDigital/integration-adaptor-nhais/README.md

 [Connect to Document DB programmatically](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect_programmatically.html#connect_programmatically-tls_enabled)

 There are two ways how one can configure trust store depending on how adaptor is ran:
-1. Local build
+1. Gradle run

    Set absolute path to trust store file in `NHAIS_MONGO_TRUST_STORE_PATH` environment variable.

-2. Docker-compose
+2. Docker

    Create folder `truststore` where docker-compose.yml file is.
 Then place trust store file inside this folder.
-   As docker-compose starts it mounts `./truststore/` folder (it uses relative path from `docker-compose.yml` file) as volume inside docker image filesystem as `/truststore/`
+   Build docker image using `docker-compose build nhais`.
+As docker creates image it copies all files from `./truststore/` folder
-   Next step is to specify trust store filename in `NHAIS_MONGO_TRUST_STORE_PATH` environment variable.
+   (it uses relative path from `docker-compose.yml` file) to docker image filesystem as `/truststore/` Next step is to specify trust store filename using `NHAIS_MONGO_TRUST_STORE_PATH` environment variable in docker-compose.yml file.
    It has to be prepended with `/truststore/` (ex. `NHAIS_MONGO_TRUST_STORE_PATH=/truststore/aws-docdb-truststore.jks`).

 Both of those ways require `NHAIS_MONGO_DOCUMENTDB_TLS_ENABLED` set to `true` and `NHAIS_MONGO_TRUST_STORE_PASSWORD` set to trust store password